-I started my own dev community this past month!
+This month, I started my own dev community, Tampa Devs!
 I had my first event which had a turn out of about ~30 people.

 I wanted to write in this post why I started this group, and what I hope to see it in long term.